IPower Inc. (IPW) Flat As Market Gains: What You Should Know

-iPower Inc. (IPW) closed at $1.26 in the latest trading session, marking no change from the prior day.
-This change lagged the S&P 500's daily gain of 0.47%.
-At the same time, the Dow added 0.13%, and the tech-heavy Nasdaq gained 0.51%.
+iPower Inc. (IPW) closed at $1.38 in the latest trading session, marking no change from the prior day.
+The stock fell short of the S&P 500, which registered a gain of 1.61% for the day.
+Elsewhere, the Dow saw an upswing of 1.39%, while the tech-heavy Nasdaq appreciated by 2.34%.

-Prior to today's trading, shares of the company had lost 27.59% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 2.38% and the S&P 500's loss of 4.45% in that time.
+Shares of the company have depreciated by 23.33% over the course of the past month, underperforming the Consumer Discretionary sector's loss of 2.85% and the S&P 500's loss of 2.88%.

-Analysts and investors alike will be keeping a close eye on the performance of iPower Inc. in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of $0.01, marking a 110% rise compared to the same quarter of the previous year.
-Simultaneously, our latest consensus estimate expects the revenue to be $21.3 million, showing an 8.97% drop compared to the year-ago quarter.
+Market participants will be closely following the financial results of iPower Inc. in its upcoming release.
+The company is expected to report EPS of $0.01, up 110% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $21.3 million, down 8.97% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for iPower Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for iPower Inc. Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

 The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month. iPower Inc. is holding a Zacks Rank of #1 (Strong Buy) right now.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+At present, iPower Inc. boasts a Zacks Rank of #1 (Strong Buy).

-In the context of valuation, iPower Inc. is at present trading with a Forward P/E ratio of 21.
-This valuation marks a premium compared to its industry's average Forward P/E of 17.89.
+Looking at valuation, iPower Inc. is presently trading at a Forward P/E ratio of 23.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.8.

 The Consumer Products - Discretionary industry is part of the Consumer Discretionary sector.
-At present, this industry carries a Zacks Industry Rank of 178, placing it within the bottom 30% of over 250 industries.
+This group has a Zacks Industry Rank of 100, putting it in the top 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report